UNDER CONSTRUCTION

 Governor Hayes held the groundbreaking ceremony for the Lunatic Asylum.
 Several weeks later, ground broke for the imbecile asylum directly across the street (West Broad).

-Days later, Mayor Meeker annexed Franklinton and the eastern ridge of Sullivant's Hill (just where the asylums were going in).
+Days later, Mayor Meeker annexed Franklinton and the eastern ridge of Sullivant's Hill (where the asylums were going).

-There were likely thousands of former Civil War soldiers, officers, and Ohio State Penitentiary convicts (who allegedly dug the underground fort) who would be reminded of secret Civil War programs every time they heard the name "Sullivant's Hill."
+There were likely thousands of former Civil War soldiers, officers, and Ohio State Penitentiary convicts (who allegedly dug the underground fort) who would be reminded of Civil War secrets whenever they heard the name "Sullivant's Hill."
+The hill would now display the nation's largest building; it would be mentioned.

-Marshall Charles Engelke reopened his new Columbus Police Department about a year after Mayor Meeker's election.
-Meeker then quit his four-year mayor obligation to reopen his real estate/law office and businesses.
+Marshall Charles Engelke had a new Columbus Police Department running about a year after the election.
+Meeker suddenly quit his four-year mayoral term with nearly three years left to reopen his real estate/law office and practice.
 Previous Mayor James G. Bull, whom Meeker defeated, was reinstalled to complete the final three years of Meeker's four-year term.

 Meeker would hold a state office a decade later.
-He and his son would also develop land east of the asylum that burned down just two weeks after his election.
+His son would develop land east of the asylum that burned down weeks after the election.
 Would removing a lunatic asylum significantly increase nearby property values?

 Interestingly, when I-71 construction excavated that east side asylum site in the 1960s, hundreds of bodies were uncovered.
 Dr. Awl was known for medical experimentation, the dream job for an insane doctor running Ohio's lunatic and imbecile asylums.